Andrij-Kolomijec/Workouts-app/README.md

     - have error and isLoading states, dispatch function from context
     - connect to the login/signup APIs using post method and passing stringified json of email and password in the fetch request body
     - then to get the response = 'response.json() -> if response.ok:
-      1. store JWT (and email property => so the whole json object) in the browser's local storage to maintain loged in status
+      1. store JWT (and email property => so the whole json object) in the browser's local storage to maintain logged in status
       2. update context with dispatch function
       3. set loading state
     - hooks return login/signup function, loading state, error state